 In terms of its size and beneficiaries' duration of enrollment, the Undocumented aid category is ideal for measuring access to services.
-Unfortunately, since the group is entitled to only a limited scope of services, any evaluation of access to care is narrowed to primary focus areas.
-These include emergency services and pregnancy-related services and outcomes (Table 4).
+Unfortunately, since the group is entitled to only a limited scope of services, any evaluation of access to care is narrowed to primary focus areas such as pregnancy related services, which includes pre-natal and post-partum care (Table 4).